hcmthv/pyco_group/README.md

 ## Installation

-# in project must install modules of nodes such as:
+# In project must install modules of nodes such as:
 npm install

 ## setup project on command line as step: